- What is the Temporary Profile Error on Windows?

 Note: Before you perform any changes in the registry, make sure you are confident that you can accurately complete the process.
 This database is sensitive, and making even a punctuation mistake can damage your computer.
 As such, we recommend using Auslogics Registry Cleaner.

 This tool will automatically search for duplicate and corrupted registry files.
-With a click of a button, Auslogics Registry Cleaner will resolve the problem for you.
+Once Auslogics Registry Cleaner has completed the scan, you can go through each item and carefully delete the ones you don’t need.

 - Boot your computer and log into the temporary profile.